VH-AYJ Auster J/1 Autocrat (c/n 2346)

 after which it was known as the "Kingsmith".
 Presumably the 'L' bit is for Lycoming.
 Only one

 such aircraft received these exotic modifications.
-The two shots below, both from the Geoff
+The three shots below, all from the Geoff

-Goodall collection, depict it (upper) at Bankstown in 1962, and (lower) at Point Cook, Victoria
+Goodall collection, depict it (upper) at Bankstown in 1962, (second) at Point Cook, Victoria

 in November 1972 whilst working as a glider tug for the Murray Bridge Gliding Club and sport-